kostiantyn-matsebora/streamstore/docs/README.md

 For configuring application via configuration file, create `appsettings.Development.json` file.

-## Create your own storage implementation
+## Customization

 How to create your own storage implementation you can find in [CUSTOMIZATION.md](CUSTOMIZATION.md).

+## Error handling

+How to handle errors and exceptions in your application you can find in [ERRORHANDLING.md](ERRORHANDLING.md).

 ## Contributing